stefanosPap/Python_mini_problems/README.md

+## Description

-Problems solved when I was learning Python.
+These are some practical problems that I've solved while I was learning Python.